Latest property trends in Mid-Coast Council region: Forster, Taree and more

 Gloucester

 In the Mid-Coast region, few towns have a feel quite like Gloucester.
-Nestled at the bottom of the Barrington Top ranges, this country town has a much quieter feel than its coastal neighbours.
-The town has a population of just over 3,000 and is seen as the perfect base to explore the nearby World-Heritage national parks that overlook the town.
+Nestled at the bottom of the Barrington Tops, this country town has a much quieter feel than its coastal neighbours.
+Gloucester has a population of just over 3,000 and is seen as the perfect base to explore the nearby World-Heritage national parks.

 Situated comfortably inland, the town has become a haven for retired couples with over 30% now being over 65.
-This has helped bring house prices in the town down to an average of $535,000 – a value that has remained consistent since 2021.
-This lower regional average is highlighted by a 3-bedroom house costing an average of $475,000 – a perfectly reachable value for pensioners looking to buy one last investment.
-It’s a perfect representation of how an elderly population has influenced Mid-Coast Council property trends in recent years.
+This has helped keep house prices affordable, with an average of $547,500 – a value that has grown slowly but surely in the past few years.

 Population: 3,200 (2023)